-- For measures that have building-wide impact or impact a number of systems, the following executable engineering models are acceptable: Trane Trace, Carrier HAP, eQUEST, DOE2 and Energy Plus. - ASHRAE-based simplified calculation methodologies, including the "bin methods," are usually useful to estimate the savings of many weather-dependent strategies, such as economizer systems (water and air), heat recovery, ventilation control or even VAV conversions. - Simple spreadsheet analysis may be used for certain stand-alone retrofits such as carbon monoxide sensors for parking garages.
+- For measures that have building-wide impact or impact several systems, the following executable engineering models are acceptable: Trane Trace, Carrier HAP, eQUEST, DOE2 and Energy Plus. - · ASHRAE-based simplified calculation methodologies, including the "bin methods," are usually useful to estimate the savings of many weatherdependent strategies, such as economizer systems (water and air), heat recovery, ventilation control or even VAV conversions. - Simple spreadsheet analysis may be used for certain stand-alone retrofits such as carbon monoxide sensors for parking garages.